Ganesh-Sriram/Email-Driven-ETL-Status-Bot/README.md

 ✔ Prevents auto-reply loops using email headers

-🛡️ Safety & Controls
+**🛡️ Safety & Controls**

-   Auto-generated emails include safeguards to prevent recursive replies
+   - Auto-generated emails include safeguards to prevent recursive replies

-   Reply chains are skipped to avoid repeated triggers
+   - Reply chains are skipped to avoid repeated triggers

-   Database connection is reused for efficiency
+   - Database connection is reused for efficiency

-   Gracefully shuts down on keyboard interruption
+   - Gracefully shuts down on keyboard interruption

-🚀 Use Cases
+**🚀 Use Cases**

-   ETL status transparency for business users
+   - ETL status transparency for business users

-   Reduced manual follow-ups to BI teams
+   - Reduced manual follow-ups to BI teams

-   Centralized ETL communication channel
+   - Centralized ETL communication channel

-   Lightweight alternative to dashboards or ticket systems
+   - Lightweight alternative to dashboards or ticket systems

-🏷️ System Name
+**🏷️ System Name**

-Email-Driven ETL Status Bot
+   - Email-Driven ETL Status Bot

 👤 Owner

-BI & Analytics Team
+   - Ganesh Sriram

-This service is intended for internal use to improve operational efficiency and communication around ETL delivery timelines.
+***This service is intended for internal use to improve operational efficiency and communication around ETL delivery timelines.***